turgs/dockerness/local_rails/README.md

-## Setup my docker containers for Rails development
+# Setup my docker containers for Rails development

+Follow these steps, one-by-one, until you get to the Appendix.

 ### Starting a new project from scratch